nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/functional-testing/selenium-tests.md

 Note that the tests are currently not very "unit": some tests will require previous tests to be run to succeed.

-## Generic advice when writing tests
+## Generic Advice When Writing Tests

 *   Have a look at selenium commands to see what is available.